hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 where (£) is a li near measure of the absolute roughness of the pipe walls and (D) is the internal diameter of the pipe.
 Further information on the roughness parameter is given in Section IV.

-The tabulated values of (h1) are in feet of pure fresh water (60° F) per 100 feet of new clean steel pipe (Schedule 40)* or of new clean asphalt-dipped cast iron pipe as specified.
+The tabulated values of (h(f)) are in feet of pure fresh water (60° F) per 100 feet of new clean steel pipe (Schedule 40)* or of new clean asphalt-dipped cast iron pipe as specified.

 No allowance has been made for age, differences in diameter resulting from manufacturing